This gateway to England in Dorset,

 “I saw Nelson sail forth, and Drake and young Cook.

 Adventurous, daring, they had such a thirst

-The Arm of Durdle Door rock, Dorset (England), dives into the green sea in the middle ground from left to centre, as the sun sets behind the cove to the right, lighting up the dark, purple clouds with orange, yellow and pink light.
-In the Foreground the sea waves crash onto the pebbled beach, throwing up a spray into the air.
-The Middle Sea reflects the Sunset light and colours, channeling the light towards us.
+The Arm of Durdle Door rock, Dorset (England), dives into the green sea in the middle ground from left to centre, as the sun sets behind the cove to the right, lighting up the dark purple clouds with orange, yellow and pink light.
+In the foreground the ocean waves crash onto the pebbled beach, throwing spray into the air.
+The middle sea reflects the sunset light and colours, channelling the light towards us.